Saturday, July 17, 2021

 • There are at least 5 major Satanic religions.
 I’m subtracting those – if Satan exists, he is the antithesis of God, so why would I want to worship him?
 And if he doesn’t exist... why would I want to worship him?

 • By that same rule, we could also relegate to ‘cult’ status those churches of Christianity that worship Jesus.
-I’ve studied the Bible exhaustively, and nowhere does Jesus ask anyone to worship him.
-There are, in fact, several accounts where he deflects worship aimed at himself.
+Even though he was in fact a perfect man, nowhere in any scripture does Jesus ask anyone to worship him.
+There are, in fact, several biblical accounts where he deflects worship aimed at himself.
 His consistent message to his followers was to worship only God.
 (John 4:23; John 5:24)

 • Can we also assume that God doesn’t need your money?
-Therefore, any religion that spends a significant amount of its time and energy asking for your money is a scam.
+Therefore, any religion that charges fees for its services, any religion that begs for your money is a scam.
 That eliminates the three richest religions – Catholicism, Islam and Hinduism.
 It also deletes the Buddhists.
-One of their primary doctrines is that monks should spend all their time begging for money.
-And, of course, it also exposes all those TV preachers with their private jets and super cars.
+One of their primary doctrines is that good monks need to spend their time begging for money.
+And, of course, it also exposes all those TV preachers with their private jets and supercars and mansions.

 Here are a couple obvious examples:

-• Some sects of Islam foment terrorism, killing – in the name of “Allah the Merciful” – any ‘infidels’ who don’t share their beliefs.
+• Some sects of Islam foment terrorism; killing – in the name of “Allah the Merciful” – any ‘infidels’ who don’t share their beliefs.
 If Allah is real, and if he is really offended by some humans, wouldn’t he be able to do his own killing?

 • The Catholic Church has been claiming to be God’s representative on Earth for over 1,600 years.
 For most of that period they have claimed that the pope and, depending on the point in history, the cardinals and bishops, were infallible.
 Yet if you read their history, it is jam-packed with evil people doing evil deeds.